kronenthaler/gha-simulator-cli/README.md

 ## Limitations

 * Job's `runs-on` are treated as a single label
-* Pipeline yaml definition format is based on the GHA format.
+* Pipeline's yaml definition format is loosely based on the GHA format.
 However, does not support strategy matrix definitions.
+* Pipeline's structure is static and known up-front.
+It does not support conditional jobs, or the like.

+## Samples and analysis

+If you are new to queue theory the sample folder contains a good starting point of how to configure your simulation, how to interpret some of the results, at a basic level at least.